Thysanocarpus

 Thysanocarpus is a small genus of plants in the family Brassicaceae known generally as fringepods or lacepods.
 These are small, erect annual herbs.
 The flat fruit capsule is generally round or oval-shaped with a wing that goes all the way around the pod, giving it a fringed look.
 The fruits hang from most of the length of the stem.
-The plants are native to the western United States.
+The plants are native to the western United States, British Columbia, and northwestern Mexico.